stableversion/auto_reload/README.md

 # auto_reload
-Auto reload plugin for ImHex, 200~700ms for a 100kb file
+Auto file reload plugin for ImHex, 200~700ms for a 100kb file

 ```bash